msohaill/gameboy-emulator/README.md

-# My NES Emulator!
+# NeoNES
-Just started here~
+An NES emulator I have written in Rust!